q2wasm/q2wasm-specs/README.md

   - `int32_t *GetNumEdicts(void)` -> returns the current location, in the WASM heap, of the integer holding the number of entities
   - `int32_t GetMaxEdicts(void)` -> returns the maximum number of entities that the game library supports
   - `int32_t GetEdictSize(void)` -> returns the size of the entity structure that is pointed to by GetEdicts
 - These functions are required to support PMove.
-PMove communicated function pointers between the engine and the module, which is not legal in WASM, so instead these exports called in the stead of those function pointers.
+PMove communicated function pointers between the engine and the module, which is not legal in WASM, so instead these exports are given a call.
   - `void PmoveTrace(pmove_t *pm, float start_x, float start_y, float start_z, float mins_x, float mins_y, float mins_z, float maxs_x, float maxs_y, float maxs_z, float end_x, float end_y, float end_z, trace_t *out)`
   - `int32_t PmovePointContents(pmove_t *pm, float p_x, float p_y, float p_z)`